Home Page

 Chatsworth is home to the Ocean Spray cranberry receiving station.
 Tons and tons of cranberries are brought here each autumn by cranberry farmers throughout the Pine Barrens.

-Some of the largest cranberry farms can be seen from Route 563 south of Chatsworth.
-This photo was taken from the road.
+Some of the largest cranberry farms can be seen from Route 563 south of the village in Chatsworth.
+This photo was taken from the roadside.

 See Map